stolostron/cluster-backup-operator/README.md

 1. Velero sets a `PartiallyFailed` status for a velero restore resource if the backup restored had no resources.
 This means that a `restore.cluster.open-cluster-management.io` resource could be in `PartiallyFailed` status if any of the `restore.velero.io` resources created did not restore any resources because the corresponding backup was empty.

-2. The `restore.cluster.open-cluster-management.io` resource is executed once.
+2. The `restore.cluster.open-cluster-management.io` resource is executed once, unless you use the `syncRestoreWithNewBackups:true` to keep restoring passive data when new backups are available.For this case, follow the [restore passive with sync sample](https://github.com/stolostron/cluster-backup-operator/blob/main/config/samples/cluster_v1beta1_restore_passive_sync.yaml).
 After the restore operation is completed, if you want to run another restore operation on the same hub, you have to create a new `restore.cluster.open-cluster-management.io` resource.

 3. Although you can create multiple `restore.cluster.open-cluster-management.io` resources, only one is allowed to be executing at any moment in time.